stockphrase/no-silo/content/courses/workshops/search-with-precision.md

 {{< details "Answer" closed >}}
 #

-This problem is also one that we should tackle though the use of a `controlled vocabulary` term.
+This problem is also one that we should tackle though the use of a `controlled vocabulary` terms.
 First I began with some general keywords that I associated with this idea: `pandemic` AND `fiction`.
 After finding a few relevant hits I was able to discover subject headings that allowed me to dive deeply into what is available on the subject.
 Significantly, I learned that the controlled vocabulary term I should probably use is "epidemic" and not "pandemic" as I had first thought:

 - **Plague in literature**
 - **Fiction \-- History and criticism**